postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/creating-an-api.md

 1. Select **APIs** in the sidebar.
 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to an API and select **Delete**.

 > When you delete an API, any API definitions, collections or environments contained in the API are deleted with it.
-Other elements and configured integrations aren't affected.
+Configured integrations are also deleted.